 Cover masa with plastic and refrigerate for 1 hour.

-Meanwhile, For the Filling: Microwave ancho chilies until fragrant and pliable, 15 to 30 seconds.
-Transfer to microwave-safe bowl or measuring cup, add broth, cover tightly with plastic wrap, and microwave on high power until barely simmering, about 3 minutes.
+Meanwhile, For the Filling: Microwave ancho chiles until fragrant and pliable, 15 to 30 seconds.
+Transfer to a microwave-safe bowl or measuring cup, add broth, cover tightly with plastic wrap, and microwave on high power until barely simmering, about 3 minutes.
 Let steep for at least 5 minutes.
 Using a blender or immersion blender, blend until smooth.

 In a skillet, heat lard over medium-high heat until shimmering.
 Add onion and garlic and cook until softened, about 3 minutes.
 Add beans and cook until heated through.
-Using a potato masher, bean masher, or wooden spoon, mash beans to form a chunky puree.
+Using a potato masher, bean masher, or wooden spoon, mash beans to form a chunky purée.
 Stir in ancho mixture and cook, stirring, until thickened, about 5 minutes.

 Scrape 2/3 of masa into skillet and press to form an even thin layer on bottom and edge of pan.